PREVIOUS : What is Self-Control ? (#2)

 ‘Externals” beliefs about reaching a goal or receive rewards:

-– External Stable : from objective task characteristics & the level of difficulty, OR outcome created by powerful others “It’s due to them”
+– External Stable : comes from objective task characteristics & the level of difficulty, OR outcome created by powerful others “It’s due to them”

 – External Unstable: based on chance, fate, karma “It’s just luck”

 ➼ Ironically, this way of functioning is definitely a loss of control – ie. NO choice!
+AND it’s obeying the Toxic Rule: “You have to struggle but never get there”!

 ✶ With Recovery, ACoAs come to understand, accept & implement our Internal locus – #1a.
 While no one has 100% control – over everything – contrary to some Teachings, AA’s Step 1 reminds us: “We admitted we were powerless over____”.
 To believe otherwise is arrogance!